nasa/cumulus/docs/deployment/components.md

 ## Available Cumulus Components

+* [Cumulus](./cumulus_component) - for ease of deployment, this pacakges
+  commonly-used components into a single module
 * [Thin Egress App](./thin_egress_app) - an app running in lambda that creates temporary S3 links and provides URS integration.